connecteev/laravel-email-campaigns-spatie/docs/installation-setup.md

 php artisan migrate
 ```

+## Add the route macro

 You must use register the routes needed to handle subscription confirmations, open and click tracking.
 You can do that by adding this macro to your routes file.

 ```php
 Route::emailCampaigns('email-campaigns');
 ```

+## Schedule the calculate statistics command

 In the console kernel you should schedule the `email-campaigns:calculate-statistics` to run every minute.
 ```